 Each spring, the Mayor hosts a breakfast for local businesses and the public with presentations on topics that matter to residents.
 The MP and MPP also attend to update residents on how the government is continuing to assist rural residents.

 Augusta Township Business of the Year and New Business of the Year Awards

-The Economic Development and Tourism Committee meets on the 1st Monday of the month.
-The current Committee Chair is Deputy Mayor Jeff Shaver.
+The Economic Development and Tourism Advisory Committee meets on the 1st Monday of the month.
+The current Committee Chair is to be determined.

 Joint Recreation Committee: